heonjang/LightControlSystem/Nov - Month Summary.md

 # Design Updates
+The majority of the month of November was dedicating to soldering and assembling the prototype.
+Below is a summary of the key changes made during this time period

 ## Microcontroller
 The microcontroller acts as a wireless access point.
 Mainly, any device, (phone or computer) can connect to the ESP32 access point.